casid/jte/README.md

 So what is going on here?

-- `@import` directly translates to Java imports, in this case so that `org.example.Page` is known to the template.
+- `@import` directly translates to Java imports, in this case, so that `org.example.Page` is known to the template.
 - `@param Page page` is the parameter that needs to be passed to this template.
 - `@if`/`@endif` is an if-block.
 The stuff inside the parentheses (`page.getDescription() != null`) is plain Java code.
 - `${}` writes to the underlying template output, as known from various other template engines.

 To render this template, an instance of `TemplateEngine` is required.
-Typically you create it once per application (it is safe to share the engine between threads):
+Typically, you create it once per application (it is safe to share the engine between threads):

 ```java
 CodeResolver codeResolver = new DirectoryCodeResolver(Path.of("jte")); // This is the directory where your .jte files are located.
 TemplateEngine templateEngine = TemplateEngine.create(codeResolver, ContentType.Html); // Two choices: Plain or Html
 ```

 The content type passed to the engine determines how user output will be escaped.
 If you render HTML files, `Html` is highly recommended.
-This enables the engine to analyze HTML templates at compile time and perform context sensitive output escaping of user data, to prevent you from XSS attacks.
+This enables the engine to analyze HTML templates at compile time and perform context sensitive output escaping of user data to prevent you from XSS attacks.

 With the `TemplateEngine` ready, templates are rendered like this: